US resumes military aid and intelligence sharing as Ukraine says it is open to a 30-day ceasefire

 Flights were temporarily restricted in and out of six airports, including Domodedovo, Vnukovo, Sheremetyevo and Zhukovsky just outside Moscow, and airports in the Yaroslavl and Nizhny Novgorod regions.

-Associated Press writers Hanna Arhirova and Dmytro Zhyhinas in Kyiv, Ukraine, and Aamer Madhani in Washington contributed to this report.
+Associated Press writers Baraa Anwer in Jeddah, Saudi Arabia; Hanna Arhirova and Dmytro Zhyhinas in Kyiv, Ukraine; and Aamer Madhani in Washington contributed to this report.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine